microsoft/vscode-docs/blogs/2020/05/06/github-issues-integration.md

 ![User Hover](user-hover.png)

-Issue context is typically needed when committing a change that resolves a particular issue, both within source code files and in Markdown (such as a changelog).
+Issue context is typically needed in commit messages to reference an issue the commit resolves, within source code files, and in Markdown (such as a changelog).
 To easily add this context, we have added completion suggestions for issues and users.
 In the Git commit textbox, you can format your issue completion with the `githubIssues.issueCompletionFormatScm` setting.
 In Markdown files, issues complete as a Markdown link, and in other files, issues complete as a simple issue number (#1234).

 ![Completion Suggestions](completion-suggestions.gif)